How to share secrets with the Spryker Support TeamEdit on GitHub

 Do not include information on what the secret content is for.
 For example, if you insert a password, do not provide the username for it.
 Also, don’t include any information on where and how the secret should be used.
-Please also create a new link for every individual secret you want to share.
+Also, create a new link for every individual secret you want to share.

 - In the Case Details, in the Link Passphrase field add the secret link.

 - Create a comment on the case that the team must retrieve the secret link.

 - The Team retrieves the link and then clears the field and provide a comment.

 - Add the passphrase to the link in the same—now empty—field.